giovanniramos/PDO4You/README.md

 The Singleton design pattern was adopted to optimize the connection, ensuring a single instance of the connection object.

-**Advantages in use:**
+**Advantages in their use:**
+* Instruction SQL compact using JSON notation
 * Abstraction of connection
-* Connection to database via VCAP_SERVICES
 * Protection against SQL Injection
-* CRUD methods predefined
 * Multiple database connections
-* SQL compact using JSON notation
+* Methods/Commands CRUD predefined
+* Option to connect with VCAP_SERVICES
-* Handling errors with Stack Trace
+* Error Handling with Stack Trace